mengesb/terraform-website/content/source/docs/cloud/workspaces/index.html.md

 ### Workspace Contents

-Terraform Cloud workspaces and local working directories serve the same purpose, but they store their data slightly differently:
+Terraform Cloud workspaces and local working directories serve the same purpose, but they store their data differently:

 Component | Local Terraform | Terraform Cloud
 --|--|--